TaylorReis-lab/TaylorReis-lab/README.md

 ### Hi there :bowtie:

-Hi, I'm Taylor Reis, I am a dev passionate about technology!
+I'm Taylor Reis, a developer with a passion for technology! 🚀

-This is the space where I spend most of my time where, imagination and creativity become code.
+This is the space where I dedicate most of my time, where imagination and creativity become code.

 - 💬 Ask me about anything [here](https://www.linkedin.com/in/taylor--reis/)